-- System navigation was the most needed but not used service at 24.5%: - Main barriers included a confusing system (40.5%), hard to access (31.1%), and guilt for using services (27.0%). - Navigation services, designed to help caregivers navigate a confusing system, are confusing and inaccessible in and of themselves. - Home-based services was selected next as a needed but not used service (14.6%): - Care receiver reluctance was the most selected barrier at 43.2%, followed by hard to access (38.6%). - Long-term care was selected by 13.9% as a needed but not used service: - Hard to access (50.0%) and care receiver reluctance (45.2%) were the top two barriers.
+- Recreation and social support were the services that were most needed but not used at 30.1%.
+The primary barrier was the care receiver's reluctance to use those services (67%). - System navigation was the second most needed but not used service at 24.5%: - Main barriers included a system that was hard to access (40.5%) and confusing (40.5%). - Navigation services, designed to help caregivers navigate a confusing system, are confusing and inaccessible in and of themselves. - Home-based services was selected next as a needed but not used service (14.6%): - Care receiver reluctance was the most selected barrier at 43.2%, followed by hard to access (38.6%). - Long-term care was selected by 13.9% as a needed but not used service: - Hard to access (50.0%) and care receiver reluctance (45.2%) were the top two barriers.